-- For vivid words to work they must be emotionally interesting, vivid enough to produce sensations or visual images, relatable to the audience, and related to the central thesis. - · Vivid messages are easier to remember and can be more persuasive. - · When using fear appeals, make sure you could the fear with an action that the audience is capable of performing.
+- For vivid words to work they must be emotionally interesting, vivid enough to produce sensations or visual images, relatable to the audience, and related to the central thesis. - · Vivid messages are easier to remember and can be more persuasive. - When using fear appeals, make sure you could the fear with an action that the audience is capable of performing.

+Do you have an activity to include?
+Did you notice a typo that I should correct?
 Are you planning to use this as a resource and do you want me to know about it?
+Do you want to tell me something that really helped you?